 Laguna Beach holds a special place in my heart!
-It’s the city where we were married and when we find the time, we love to plan a little staycation there.
+It’s the city where we were married and when we find the time, we love to escape there for a little staycation.

 Hotel Joaquin is in Laguna Beach, California.
 Yes, the same Laguna Beach made famous by that reality show about high school kids.